 This pumpkin spice fudge is made up of five key ingredients that make it so super delicious and give it that amazing, melt in your mouth texture.
 Let’s chat about them and why they’re here, shall we?

-First up, coconut oil!
-The coconut oil is one of the main reasons why this fudge melts in your mouth so delightfully.
+The coconut oil is one of the main reasons why this pumpkin spice fudge melts in your mouth so delightfully.
 That’s because when it’s cool, coconut oil is firm, which helps give the fudge it’s structure.
 When it’s above 76°F though, it melts into a liquid, so when it hits your mouth, it just meltsss.
-I like using refined coconut oil in this recipe because it doesn’t have any coconut flavor, which let’s the pumpkin spice shine ✨
+I like using refined coconut oil in this recipe because it doesn’t have any coconut flavor, which lets the pumpkin spice shine ✨

-Of course, you’ve got to have organic pumpkin puree – make sure it’s not canned pumpkin pie filling, which is already full of sweeteners and spices.
+Of course, you’ve got to have organic pumpkin puree in pumpkin spice fudge.
+Make sure it’s not canned pumpkin pie filling, which is already full of sweeteners and spices.
 We’re adding our own dose of pumpkin spice to the mix!

-The resulting pumpkin spice fudge couldn’t be easier to make, and all the deliciously rich pumpkin spice flavors absolutely melt in your mouth, leaving you with a burst of warm cinnamon, spicy nutmeg, creamy cashew butter, and sweet maple.
+The resulting pumpkin spice fudge couldn’t be easier to make.
+All the deliciously rich pumpkin spice flavors absolutely melt in your mouth, leaving you with a burst of warm cinnamon, spicy nutmeg, creamy cashew butter, and sweet maple.
 I hope you love these!

 Pumpkin Spice Fudge